rstacruz/rstacruz.github.com/profile.md

 Rico Sta.
 Cruz is the developer behind many popular open source JavaScript libraries in use today.
-He is one of the [top contributors] at GitHub, previously hosted of [JSConf Asia], organizer of the Philippine JavaScript community [Manila.js].
+He is one of the [top contributors] at GitHub, previously hosted of [JSConf Asia], and organized the Philippine JavaScript community [Manila.js].
 Today, he's the Chief Creative Officer at [Mashup Garage].

 * __Site:__ [ricostacruz.com]